facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

   stage: Cleanup
   script:
     - bin/docker-util/delete-old-prod-image.sh $PROD_IMAGE_PHP_GENERIC_TAG $PROD_IMAGE_PHP_COMMIT_TAG
-  only: *depolyable-branches
+  only: *deployable-branches
 ```

-I use the `*depolyable-branches` here too, and a bash script to wrap everything in one file; the script will require two arguments (the generic and the commit-specific tag) and will execute this sequence of operations:
+I use the `*deployable-branches` here too, and a bash script to wrap everything in one file; the script will require two arguments (the generic and the commit-specific tag) and will execute this sequence of operations:

  * retrieve a JWT token for the registry, as before;
  * retrieve the SHA digest of the previous image, using the generic tag;
- * pull the specific image
+ * pull the specific image;
- * re-tag and push it with the generic tag
+ * re-tag and push it with the generic tag;
- * delete the previous image
+ * delete the previous image.

 ```
 #!/usr/bin/env bash